 Consumer Direct mortgage review

-Favorable online reviews are plentiful, but there’s no mention of potential lender fees.
+Favorable online reviews are plentiful, but your loan options are limited.

 Like many mortgage providers, Consumer Direct doesn’t offer information about its fees online.

 Typically, lenders charge loan origination fees that range between 2% and 5% of the total loan cost.
-During the closing and pre-closing process, you could encounter any of the following fees:
+During the pre-closing and closing process, you could encounter any of the following fees.